 Congratulations!
-This is a very exciting time of life and an important step in elevating your life to the next level and beginning the next chapter.
-But if you’re also wondering what does CBD feel like or is CBD oil safe during pregnancy, there are some things you need to know about CBD and pregnancy!
+This is a fascinating time of life and an important step in elevating your life to the next level and beginning the next chapter.
+But if you’re also wondering what CBD feels like or if CBD oil is safe during pregnancy, there are some things you need to know about CBD and pregnancy!

 You may even be wondering if CBD could affect your ability to get pregnant in any way.

 All of these are valid questions to ask and important steps to take before becoming a parent.
 You want to do what is best for the health of your child, even if that means making some sacrifice for yourself.
 You may or may not have to sacrifice anything in the CBD realm, but it’s very important to know your options and all of the details beforehand.